usphantomlancer/random-userinfo-mui-table/README.md

-# React Material-UI + Faker.js table example
+# React Material-UI + Faker.js table

 A table example with React Material-UI and Faker.js.